 The discharge mode refers to the manner in which the speed of the discharge system changes.
-The options are: (1) Manual discharge mode in which the user sets the intended discharge rate and (2) TruDry mode in which the system will change the speed with the goal of maintaining the average mid-grain temperature equal to the target mid-grain temperature.
+The options are: (1) Manual discharge mode in which the user sets the intended discharge rate and (2) TruDry mode in which the system will change the speed with the goal of maintaining the average mid-grain temperature equal to the target mid-grain temperature and (3) AccuDry mode in which the system will change the speed with the goal of maintaining the discharge moisture equal to the target discharge grain moisture.